aBrihoum/dev.to/How I optimized my Angular website/source.md

 Now, let's get back to work.

-First, I created a SCSS file named `bootstrap.scss`, and I imported inside it only the [component I need](https://getbootstrap.com/docs/5.2/customize/optimize/)
+First, I created a SCSS file named `bootstrap.scss`, and I imported inside it only the [Bootstrap component I need](https://getbootstrap.com/docs/5.2/customize/optimize/)

 ![bootstrap.scss](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/yzhxbnqpq1dafn3wbnfv.png)

-ℹ️ Ps : you can import all of `bootstrap` if you you want, because later I'll explain how we can remove unused CSS using `PurgeCSS`.
+ℹ️ **Note** : you can import all of `bootstrap` if you you want to, later I'll explain how we can remove unused CSS using `PurgeCSS`.

 And I did the same thing with `SwiperJs`, `Animations`, and my custom CSS